termux/termux-gui/Protocol.md

     - parent: The View id of the parent in the Layout hierarchy. if not specified, this will replace the root of the hierarchy and delete all existing views.
     - aid: The id of the Activity in which to create the View.
     - text: For Button, TextView and EditText, this is the initial Text.
+    - selectableText: For TextViews, this specifies whether the text can be selected.
+Default is false.
+    - clickableLinks: For TextViews, this specifies whether links can be clicked or not.
+Default is false.
     - vertical: For LinearLayout, this specifies if the Layout is vertical or horizontal.
 If not specified, vertical is assumed.
     - snapping: NestedScrollView and HorizontalScrollView snap to the nearest item if this is set to true.
 Default is false.
     - fillviewport: Makes the child of a HorizontalScrollView or a NestedScrollView automatically expand to the ScrollView size.
 Default is false.